 Implementation Rota Plan

 NESO will create an Implementation Rota Plan (IRP) with the rota for disconnecting and reconnecting load blocks.
 Where practicable and necessary, the same level of rota disconnection will apply to all 14 DNO licence areas.
 The IRP will be created during the emergency, to adapt to the requirements of the situation.
-The IRP uses the same load blocks used by ESEC with R, S, T & U reserved as fast blocks (to be used in an emergency).
-Non protected consumers load will be disconnected in alphabetic sequence (up to letter Q).
+The IRP uses the same load blocks used by ESEC other than R, S, T & U which are reserved as fast load blocks (to be used when there is a need to reduce demand on the total system and there is insufficient time to implement the DCRP).
+Load Blocks will be disconnected in alphabetic sequence (up to letter Q).

 Stand Down Procedure

 When NESO forecasts show that there are no further electricity supply shortages and the DCRP based demand disconnection is no longer required, NESO will inform DESNZ, Ofgem, and industry.
-NESO’s decision to stop using DCRP will then be communicated to DNOs with a formal instruction for DNOs to revert to normal network configuration and operation (without demand disconnection).
+NESO’s decision to stop implementing DCRP will then be communicated to DNOs with a formal instruction for DNOs to revert to normal network configuration and operation (without demand disconnection) by issuing a National Electricity Transmission System Notice for DCRP Stand Down.

 Communications Plan

-The Communications Plan for DCRP will use existing communications procedures.
-A summary of additional measures needed for a DCRP event is listed below.
+The Communications Plan for the DCRP will use existing communications procedures.

-NESO will lead on all communications related to a DCRP event.
-This will include hosting a National Press Conference and publishing information on its social media channels (LinkedIn and X).
+NESO will lead on all communications relating to a DCRP event.
+This will include hosting a national press conference and publishing information on its social media channels (including LinkedIn and X).
 All communications will be coordinated with the Energy Networks Association (ENA) and will utilise the www.powercut105.com website.